patrickscottbest/OIDrage/README.md

 20221208 - Initiate Project - Complimentery to https://github.com/patrickscottbest/hammerOID

 # About OIDrage
-I needed a setup to mimic 15,000 datapoints for a cacti installation.
-The intention is to allow various configuration inputs such as:
+A quick setup to mimic thousands datapoints for a real cacti installation.
+This software is designed to be raw, quick, and not feature bloated for mimicing real world load testing and KPI evaluations.
+The regular PySNMP libraries are not required.
+This software is stand-alone.

+# Config Inputs and Styling
+Allows various configuration inputs

 - delayed response (in ms, default 15, recommended 100 for WAN emulation)
 - OID tree characteristics